-In Western Australia, primary schools enrol students from Kindergarten to Year 6.
+In Western Australia, primary school runs from from kindergarten to Year 6.

 Primary school teachers are trained to inspire, motivate and build confidence in students.
 They work closely with parents to ensure each child thrives at school.
 Teachers keep parents updated on their children’s progress both informally and formally through school reporting processes.